Lindt8/ng-imager/docs/user/hdf5.md

 storing the PHITS input deck and DAQ config text, respectively.

+### Run metadata from config

+For convenience, ng-imager can carry high-level run descriptors from the TOML into the HDF5 file.
+When a `[run.meta]` table is present in the config, all of its key–value pairs are mirrored into:

+- `/meta/run_meta` : group

+Each key in `[run.meta]` becomes a string attribute on this group.
+For example, with:

+    [run]
+    plot_label = "175 MeV p, target B, det config 3"

+    [run.meta]
+    beam      = "175 MeV proton"
+    target    = "Geometry B"
+    det_setup = "Arrangement 3"
+    facility  = "PTB"

+the HDF5 file will contain:

+- group `/meta/run_meta` with attributes:
+  - `beam      = "175 MeV proton"`
+  - `target    = "Geometry B"`
+  - `det_setup = "Arrangement 3"`
+  - `facility  = "PTB"`

+If `[run].plot_label` is set, its value is also stored as the `plot_label` attribute on `/meta/run_meta`.
+Visualization tools (including the built-in pipeline PNG export and the `ng-viz` CLI) may use this string as a figure title or annotation.

+The `/meta/run_meta` group is deliberately free-form: consumers should treat it as optional and robust to extra keys.
+It is intended to capture human-facing run descriptions that travel with the file rather than physics-critical configuration (which remains in `/meta/config_toml`).

 ### Counters

 Counters are stored as simple datasets under `/meta/counters`: